Meditations on the Anglo Saxon Rune Poem

 But it is not the end of a linear sequence, but rather part of a cycle that represents the cycle of birth, death and rebirth in Christ.
 This is reinforced by the resemblance of q to z which represents life, rather than k which represents death.
 So Ear is not simply about the grave.
 It is another lesson that whilst our earthly death must come to pass, we have the promise of being reborn to eternal life in Christ.

 Even as the joys, hopes and friendships of this world pass away, so does pain, hurt and loneliness.
 Whilst our souls are reborn, our earthly body returns to the earth from which it came.
 But our accomplishments live on within this world.

 Our dom (doom) is the fame and glory we are remembered by.
 It is good to lead a decent, honourable life and to have achieved positive things for which we can be remembered.
 These do not have to be on a grandiose scale like the Saints, but can be small scale and may even be known only to God.
 As St Matthew says:

 "Let your light so shine before men, that they may see your good works, and glorify your father which is in heaven."

 Anglo Saxons called death forþferan or faring forth - recognising a journey from this world to the next.
 The wealth and joys of this world are of no more consequence as they are replaced with a different type of wealth and joy as we anticipate the kingdom of heaven.

 Life is a precious gift of God.
-We should use our lives wisely and positively to his glory.
+We should use our lives wisely and positively to His glory.
 And we should have faith in the promise that Christ will raise us out of the cold grave and draw us into the light of eternal life through him.
-This is the doom we should all yearn for, our Christian Domgeorn.
+This is the doom we should all yearn for, our Christian Domgeorn (pronounced ‘doom yorn).